Books, Books, Books

 I don’t often buy books anymore, but when I do emerge from the bookstore carrying three or four freshly purchased tomes, I like to sit in my car for an hour or so getting to know my new acquaintances.
 Trouble is, our conversation is always disrupted by the birds that flit and soar around the parking lot outside Barnes and Noble, landing once in a while to seek out the bits of edible detritus left on the asphalt, to squawk and strut and argue among themselves.

-The birds take a breather between aerial sorties, perched atop the light poles spaced across the parking lot, before once again swooping down, banking their wings, their bodies angling as they negotiate the winds that sweep across the open stretch of asphalt, the winds that have traveled across the valley floor, ringed by mountains, where I live, winds that have come from far away, from distant lands.
+The birds occasionally take a break, alighting atop the light poles spaced across the parking lot, giving me a chance to return to my newly purchased books.
+But before too long they’re at it again, swooping down, banking their wings, their bodies angling as they negotiate the winds that sweep across the open stretch of asphalt, the winds that travel across the valley floor where I live, winds that have come from far away, from distant lands.

 I’m pretty content living where I have for so many decades.
 I don’t yearn to travel far, to see all those places where the winds have been before they get to me.
 Yet when I find myself among the birds of Barnes and Noble, I am drawn away to another world, the world of sea and saltwater, for these birds are white and when I first noticed them years ago, they looked to my unschooled eye like seagulls.
-Even today, years later, it’s easy to pretend that their last waystation before the bookstore parking lot was a distant saltwater shore, say the Baja Peninsula or the Grand Caymans, or perhaps someplace closer like the Seattle waterfront, only a day’s drive to the west.
-It seems that for us land-bound beings all compass directions lead eventually to the sea.
+Even today, years later, it’s easy to pretend that their last waystation before the bookstore parking lot was a distant saltwater shore, say the Baja Peninsula to the south or the casino-strung shores of Atlantic City back east, or perhaps someplace closer like the Seattle waterfront, only a day’s drive to the west.
+It seems that for us land-bound beings all compass directions lead eventually to saltwater shores.

 It was decades before I reached the opposite coast, planting memories once again – driving high above the waters of Big Sur, mountains plunging steeply into the ocean, the surf far below a white ruffle against the rocks; riding the Victoria to Seattle ferry, gripping the rail and peering down to the water, hoping in vain to see a pod of whales or dolphins, even just one lone creature breaking the surface, only to have my wish finally fulfilled years later when I sat pier-end on the Seattle waterfront, a seal magically rising from the water at my feet, then slipping as quickly back beneath the dark saltwater surface of Puget Sound.